BLCM/bl3mods/Aaron0000/Balands/README.md

 Fixed an issue with the MNTIS damage anointment doing double the listed damage.

-Reverted Face-puncher damage to slightly above game-launch levels.
+Increased Face-puncher damage to slightly above game-launch levels.

 Removed the damage penalty on the Unleash the Dragon.

 Increased Armored Infantry's damage bonus to 5% per point.

-Increased Torgue Cross Promotion's splash damage bonus to 7% per point.
+Increased Torgue Cross-Promotion's splash damage bonus to 7% per point.

 Increased Scrappy's damage bonus to 7% per point.